mvolkmann/MyUnixEnv/notes/Go07-CommonTasks.md

 myTemplate := template.Must(template.New("template name").Parse(content))
 ```

-To produce a string by applying a template to data in a struct or map,
+To produce a string by applying a template
+to data in a struct, a map, or
+the result of a given function that takes no arguments.
 call the `Execute` method on the template,
 passing it a pointer to a `bytes.Buffer` and the data.
 The result is written to the buffer.